instructure/instructure-ui/packages/ui-side-nav-bar/src/SideNavBar/README.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
-    <Figure.Item>Use for top-level Navigation</Figure.Item>
+    <Figure.Item>Use for top-level SideNavBar</Figure.Item>
-    <Figure.Item>Remember that Navigation can be themed by the institution</Figure.Item>
+    <Figure.Item>Remember that SideNavBar can be themed by the institution</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">
     <Figure.Item>Add LTI links to the main area</Figure.Item>